PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 <img align="left" width="250" src="https://raw.githubusercontent.com/PennLINC/PennLINC.github.io/main/assets/images_indesign/Output.png">  <br>

-Save each panel as a PDF in the appropriate folder (e.g. `/dataclub/PDFs/Fig1/Fig1_<dataset>.pdf`).
+Save each panel as a PDF in the appropriate folder (e.g., `/dataclub/PDFs/Fig1/Fig1_<dataset>.pdf`).
 See [InDesign_Tutorial_Figures.Rmd](https://github.com/PennLINC/PennLINC.github.io/tree/main/docs/Tutorials/InDesign_Tutorial_Files) for my figure-making code.
 **Note**: I've excluded the x and y axis labels from these panels because I don't want them in the final figure; my plotting function also excludes a legend.
 My saved-out panels look something like this:

 <img align="center" width="250" src="https://raw.githubusercontent.com/PennLINC/PennLINC.github.io/main/assets/images_indesign/Panel.png">

 I also need the legend.
 To do this, I simply plotted a version WITH the legend and save out.
 I won't go over how to crop out the plot and edit the legend in **Illustrator**, since I'm assuming many of you already have familiarity with that app.
 I saved out my Illustrator file as `SA_Axis_Legend.ai`.
 The legend looks like this: